nikunjmathur08/Smart_Extractor/README.md

 - **Dynamic Content Handling**: Handles JavaScript-heavy sites
 - **Robust Error Handling**: Graceful failure recovery
 - **Rate Limiting**: Respectful scraping practices
+- **Waits for Images**: Waits for images to load on a website and then begin scraping

 ### Supported Websites